parhannn/parhannn/README.md

 <!--
 **parhannn/parhannn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- 🔭 I’m currently working on **[Surga Tech](https://www.surga.tech/)**
+- 🌱 I’m currently learning about Golang and Flutter
+- 📫 How to reach me: farhannn58@gmail.com
+- ⚡ Fun fact: CS Player

 Here are some ideas to get you started:
 &exclude_repo=tech-test-farhan,if4021-multimedia

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->